carsondarrow/lis4381/a1/README.md

 >
 > #### Git commands w/short descriptions:

-1. git init -
+1. git init - Create an empty Git repository or reinitialize an existing one
-2. git status -
+2. git status -  Show the working tree status
-3. git add -
+3. git add -  Add file contents to the index
-4. git commit -
+4. git commit - Record changes to the repository
-5. git push -
+5. git push - Update remote refs along with associated objects
-6. git pull -
+6. git pull - Fetch from and integrate with another repository or a local branch
-7. one additional git command
+7. git-version - Display version information about Git

 #### Assignment Screenshots: